March 25th

 Commentary:

 The scriptures are strewn with multitudes of such examples.
-In Mahābhārata, once when the Pāṇḍavas were in disguise (after the lākṣāgṛha (wax palace) incident), took shelter in a brahmin's house in Ekacakranagara.
-The people of the town had a pact with a rākṣasa (demon) named Bakāsura that one person would go to him from each family as food.
-When it was the turn of the brahmin's family, Kuntī (the mother of the Pāṇḍavas), offered to send her own son Bhīma, in return of their favor.
-They had given shelter to them in time of need, in turn, she offered to send her own son in place of a member of their family!
+In MahābhārataPāṇḍavas had taken shelter in a Brahmin's house in Ekacakranagara.
+They were in disguise after the lākṣāgṛha (wax palace) incident.
+A rākṣasa (demon) named Bakāsura was tormenting the people of that village.
+So, the people had made a pact with him—they had promised to take turns and one person from each family would go to him as food regularly.
+When it was the Brahmin family's turn, Kuntī, the mother of the Pāṇḍavas, offered to send her own son Bhīma to Bakāsura (whom Bhīma eventually killed), in return for their favor.
+They had given shelter to her and her sons in time of need.
+In return, she offered to send her son to face the demon instead of a member of their family!
 That is nobility!

-In Rāmāyaṇa too, after Hanumān's visit to lankaa upon receiving news about Sītā, Lord Rāma embraces Hanumān and pledges his friendship to him forever!!
-He does not diminish the immense favor He did with a simple 'Thank you'!
-That is nobility.
-In fact, interestingly enough, there is NO equivalent word for 'thank you' in Sanskrit!
-There is only कृतज्ञता भाव (kṛtajñatā bhāva) - कृतं जानामि इति भावः (kṛtaṃ jānāmi iti bhāvaḥ) - I acknowledge your favor, I am aware of your benevolence.
-There is nothing that can be done to repay that debt, I am greatly indebted to you!
+In fact, interestingly enough, there is NO equivalent word for 'thank you' in Sanskrit (dhanyavādaḥ is a later adaptation)!
+There is only कृतज्ञता भाव (kṛtajñatā bhāva)—कृतं जानामि इति भावः (kṛtaṃ jānāmi iti bhāvaḥ)—I acknowledge your favor, I am aware of your benevolence; nothing can be done to repay that debt; I am greatly indebted to you!

-Don't these attributes make life much simpler and satisfactory?
+Don't these attributes make life much simpler and more satisfactory?
 Don't they keep our hearts purer and lighter?
 No baggage, no regrets, no guilt...

 pada vigrahaH: